This is one of many free activities.

 The Olympics provide a wonderful opportunity to make your facility buzz with excitement!

-The Games will showcase the World’s top athletes competing for national pride as well as Brazil’s cultural diversity, its history, and its music with a spirit of solidarity and friendship.
+The Games showcase the World’s top athletes competing for national pride as well as the cultural history of the host country with a spirit of solidarity and friendship.

 It goes without saying that the games on your Program should be according to the capabilities and resilience of your participants.
 Start preparations a couple of weeks before the event and make it a family friendly Olympics!

 Now is the time to start planning your own in-house Olympics.
 Watching favorite sports on TV can be enthralling but getting involved is even more fun.
 In the true spirit of the Olympic Games, plan your own mini Olympics!
 Plan daily sports events related to the games.